UOW is known as a business-friendly organisation

 We want to maximise the impact from our research

 If you, as a business, make limited use of the IP created in a project, then we may seek to reduce the breadth of the commercial rights granted, for example by limiting the “field” or “territory”.
-This allows for non-competing businesses partners to also access and create impact from the IP, whilst not affecting your own business competitiveness.
+This allows for non-competing business partners to also access and create impact from the IP, whilst not affecting your own business competitiveness.
 To make this work, it is often preferable for UOW to be the IP owner, ensuring our business partners have the rights they need.

 We are aligned to the national principles of IP management

-At UOW we aim to approach our management of intellectual property in way which aligns with the National Principles of IP Management for Publicly Funded Research.
+At UOW we aim to approach our management of intellectual property in a way which aligns with the National Principles of IP Management for Publicly Funded Research.
 Some grants which we may apply for, with you as our partner, require a specific IP position to be adopted.
 For example, ARC and NHMRC require adherence to the Principles under which the administering research organisation initially owns the IP.

 We want our agreements to be fair